MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 8. In the **Current Value** box, enter **6/1/2022** (June 1, 2022 - the VM uses US date formats).

-	*While setting up the parameters, you can use an arbitrary values.
+	*While setting up the parameters, you can use arbitrary values.
 Power BI will update parameter values when it creates and manages the partitions.
 In this lab, you'll set a range for the month of June 2022.*

 	![](../images/dp500-improve-performance-with-hybrid-tables-image30.png)